konsumer/randopeep/README.md

 * `prefix` - look up gendered prefix, if applicable
 * `returnData` - return options (as generated) with `name` field, good if you want random gender/origin, but want to know about it after

+If you set any of them to an array, it will pick a random element.

 #### `type` for `randopeep.corporate.name`

 It can be one of these: